Indicia-Team/indicia-docs/administrating/warehouse/warehouse-upgrading.rst

 Upgrades for Indicia, including the warehouse, are released periodically and announced on `the forum <http://forums.nbn.org.uk/viewforum.php?id=25>`_.
-The files required for the upgrade will be made available `on the downloads page
+The files required for the upgrade are the same as the files for the latest stable release.
+The link for this is available on the `Github home page <https://github.com/Indicia-Team/warehouse>`_.
-<https://code.google.com/p/indicia/downloads/list>`_, note that the files required for an
-upgrade are the same as the files required for a fresh installation.

 If you have an existing Indicia warehouse which needs to be upgraded, the following steps are required.